jrothwell/VersionedCodable/Sources/VersionedCodable/VersionedCodable.docc/GettingStarted.md

 - The current version number of the type (``VersionedCodable/VersionedCodable/version``.)
 This may be `nil`, to account for cases where you need to decode examples from before you adopted ``VersionedCodable``.
 - What the type of the *previous* version is (``VersionedCodable/PreviousVersion``.)
 If you're using the oldest version, you set this to ``NothingEarlier``.
 - An initializer for the current type which accepts the previous version of the type.
+- *(optionally)* a specification for where to encode and decode the version key (``VersionedCodable/VersionedCodable/VersionSpec``.)
+By default, it assumes you have a `version` key at the root of the type.
+If necessary, you customise this behaviour by providing your own implementation of ``VersionPathSpec``.

 Consider a `Poem` type which we want to change, which currently looks like this: